List of Sortilegio characters: Fernando Alanis

 Young man, kind, helpful, Alex's best friend and courageous.
 He comes from a middle-class family, has good manners and sensitivity.
 He has a pretty younger sister.
 Both are orphans and Fernando is desired to give her a good education, and finances her studies in America.
-Alex is like a brother to him, he's his confidant and knows how to keep his loyalty, a loyal friend who is always ready to help him.
+Alex is like a brother to him, he is his confidant and knows how to keep his loyalty, a loyal friend who is always ready to help him.
 But Fernando has a big problem, he is in love with Victoria but keeps his feelings silent due to fear of rejection.
 However, in a moment he is determined to win her love.
-Surprisingly he gets what he has proposed, capturing the hearts of Victoria, but agrees to keep their relationship hidden from everyone else.
+He gets what he has proposed, capturing the hearts of Victoria, but agrees to keep their relationship hidden from everyone else.
 When he discovers his sister's treason, who has collaborated with Bruno to harm the Lombardo family, he makes her see that she is helping a criminal.
-He's angry, but he doesn't leave her alone, since it is his duty to care for her.
+He's angry, but he does not leave her alone, since it is his duty to care for her.